AllenInstitute/mesoscope_manuscript/README.md

 ## Codes used for the analysis of the Allen Institute Multiscope data described in this paper: https://www.biorxiv.org/content/10.1101/2020.10.06.328294v2

-The codes in this repository use the Visual Behavior dataset collected at the Allen Institute using Multiplane Mesoscopes.
+The codes in this repository use the Visual Behavior dataset collected at the Allen Institute using Multiplane Mesoscope Dataset: https://portal.brain-map.org/explore/circuits/visual-behavior-2p
-Dataset:
-https://portal.brain-map.org/explore/circuits/visual-behavior-2p